Mixed Greens Salad

 Instructions

-• Place the lettuce, spinach, arugula, tomatoes, carrots, cucumber and red onion in a large serving bowl and toss the salad gently to combine the ingredients.
+• Place the lettuce, spinach, arugula, tomatoes, carrots, cucumber, and red onion in a large serving bowl.
+Toss the salad gently to combine the ingredients.

 • If desired, sprinkle crumbled feta or goat cheese, toasted nuts or seeds, and dried fruits over the top of the salad.